laser/baconjs-nodejs/README.md

 include:

 1. A simple book-searching app
-1. A Socket.IO-powered chat server
+1. A WebSocket-powered chat server

 WHY
 ---